Its name might have you conjuring up an image of candlesticks, naked flames and hot, melting wax. But, thankfully, this isn’t strictly

 The candle is placed gently about a quarter of an inch into the ear and is then lit from the end.
 This allows heat to pass down through the candle, deep into the ear canal.
 It's this movement of heat that generates an air flow that functions like a chimney; the warm air comes into contact with colder air and a vacuum effect is created - drawing out any wax and other debris that may be lodged in the ear canal.

-Whilst the NHS states that “there is no proof that ear candles get rid of earwax“, many people report other benefits from the treatment.
+", many people report other benefits from the treatment.
 Some report an immediate relief of pressure after the treatment, with many people praising the treatment for bringing about a lighter sensation in their head and ears.

 What happens during a session?